isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 The Seattle Public Library, designed by renowned architects Rem Koolhas and Joshua Prince-Ramus, is another outstanding example of inspiring library architecture.[^15] The internal spaces of the building are divided into those centred on traditional uses, including an auditorium and meeting rooms; and a series of flexible open floors that can transform to meet future needs.
 Books are organised in a user-friendly spiral that encourages browsing and discovery, physically expressing the Dewey Decimal System in an arrangement that starts from 000 on the bottom curve to 999 at the top.
 To encourage creative interactions, the architects created the open-plan Mixing Chamber, a sweeping 19,500-square-foot “trading floor” where librarians are “experts in a trading room of information” and sought after for their subject expertise and curatorial skills.
 The chamber features 132 computers, and offers a virtual reference service via online chat.
 The building as a whole, says Koolhas, “is at the same time old-fashioned in terms of resurrecting the public [realm], and contemporary in terms of addressing the key issue of whether the book is still relevant”.[^16]

-Taking the community focus in the design of library spaces and architecture to its logical extreme is the Halifax Central Library in Canada[^17] slated for completion in 2014.
+Taking the community focus in the design of library spaces and architecture to its logical extreme is the Halifax Central Library in Canada[^17] that is slated for completion in 2014.
 The building was deliberately planned and designed with extensive public consultation to create a library that would be a community icon, born of the community to serve the community.

 <img style="width:80%;" src="/images/Vol%209%20Issue%201/Icons%20of%20Learning/proposed%20children%20area1.jpg">
- <div style="background-color: white;">The proposed children’s area in Halifax Central Library, which is to be completed in 2014. <i>Courtesy of Halifax Public Libraries ©2013.</i></div>
+ <div style="background-color: white;">The proposed children’s area in Halifax Central Library, which will be completed in 2014. <i>Courtesy of Halifax Public Libraries ©2013.</i></div>

 The community was consulted on the building design through a series of public and focus group meetings.
 Residents wanted the new library to provide equal access to rich information resources for knowledge, learning and personal growth by blending traditional library services with innovative, accessible spaces that could provide opportunities for civic and social interaction.
 Residents also wanted a library with distinctive and innovative architecture, a civic landmark and a source of pride and inspiration that could contribute to the economic revitalisation of the downtown area and spark cultural and learning activities.
-All the ideas and feedback gathered at the meetings went towards inspiring the building design.
+All the ideas and feedback gathered at the meetings inspired the building design.

 #### **Library Design in Singapore**